 For extra richness, add 100ml of double cream to the soup when you add the cheese.
 If you’re in the mood for extra indulgence, you could add an extra swirl of cream to your bowl!

-HOW LONG WILL HOMEMADE BROCCOLI AND STILTON SOUP KEEP IN THE FRIDGE?
+HOW LONG WILL brocolli and stilton soup KEEP IN THE FRIDGE?

 Store the completely cooled soup in the fridge and use within three days.
 Since the soup contains cheese, it should be cooled and chilled as quickly as possible.